hwting1/Data-Engineering-Zoomcamp-Project/README.md

 ### Page 1 — Hourly Metrics
 - **Dual commuter peaks** are clearly visible for members: ride volume surges at **08:00** (5.3 M member rides) and again at **17:00** (7.1 M member rides) — the single busiest hour in the entire dataset.
-- **Casual riders follow a leisure curve**, peaking in the midday window (13:00–16:00, ~1.1–1.3 M rides per hour) with no distinct morning spike.
+- **Casual riders show a broad afternoon curve**, building through midday (13:00–16:00, ~1.1–1.3 M rides per hour) and peaking at **17:00 (1.4 M)** — without the sharp twin-spike shape seen for members, and with no distinct morning spike.
-- **Trip duration diverges sharply by membership type.** Member average duration remains flat at ~10–12 min throughout the day, while casual duration peaks at 13:00–14:00 (~21.4 min) — nearly twice as long.
+- **Trip duration diverges sharply by membership type.** Member average duration ranges ~9–12 min throughout the day (shortest at the pre-dawn 05:00 rush, longest at 17:00), while casual duration peaks at 13:00–14:00 (~21.4 min) — nearly twice as long.
 - **Electric bikes lead across all hours**, accounting for roughly 68% of rides at every time slot.
 The advantage is most pronounced during commute hours, where members strongly prefer e-bikes.
+- **Ride distance by hour** is more variable for members, dipping to ~1.8 km at midday (12:00–13:00) and reaching ~2.4 km at the 06:00 commute peak; casual riders maintain a steadier ~2.1–2.4 km throughout the day.
 - Weekday trips average **12.0 min** vs. weekend trips **14.1 min**, driven by casual riders extending trip length on weekends.

 ### Page 2 — Weekly Trend